James Comey: What you should know about the FBI director

 He was the victim of a home break-in as a child

-The two brothers escaped through a window, but ran into the rapist again on their lawn and called the cops.
+The two brothers escaped through a window, but ran into the rapist again on their lawn and called the cops, according to a local paper.

 In an interview with "60 Minutes," Comey said the incident taught him how to have compassion for the victims of crime.